 To use Azure Active Directory, you need an Azure account.
 If you don't have an account, you can sign up for a free Azure account.

-Azure AD directories let you centrally control access to applications and resources, easily add existing resources (cloud services or on-premises applications), and integrate applications you are developing.
 Because it is a comprehensive service, Azure AD provides different benefits to people in different roles within an organization.

 Azure Active Directory provides secure single sign-on to cloud and on-premises applications including Microsoft Office 365 and thousands of SaaS applications such as Salesforce, Workday, DocuSign, ServiceNow, and Box.
 Learn more about SaaS apps.

 Users can launch applications from a personalized web-based access panel, mobile app, Office 365, or custom company portals using their existing work credentials—and have the same experience whether they’re working on iOS, Mac OS X, Android, or Windows devices.